-To gain some kind of intuition as how this might work is to perhaps understand what the two networks are actually doing.
+To gain some kind of intuition as for how this might work is to perhaps understand what the two networks are actually doing.

 In 2017, Stanford published “Generic 3D Representation via Pose Estimation and Matching”, that forms the basis of this Siamese network architecture.
 The following architecture:

 was designed to learn the 3D representation given two images.
 The objective was through learning this internal representation that it could generalize to other tasks such as scene layout, object pose estimation and identifying surface normals.
-If you notice that in the right side, there is a ‘query’ component that appears to be identical to DeepMind’s paper.
+If you notice that on the right side, there is a ‘query’ component that appears to be identical to DeepMind’s paper.
 DeepMind’s paper differs in the use of an additional generative network.

 The “Conceptual Compression” (NIPS 2016)paper provides a bit of a hint of how this may be done:

-In the paper, they describe what they mean by “conceptual compression” as follows: “giving priority to higher levels of representation and generating the remainder”.
+In the paper, they describe what they mean by “conceptual compression” as follows: “giving priority to higher levels of representation and generating the remainder.”
 If you notice in the diagram above, this architecture is building a kind of representation at each layer.
 It’s described as follows:

 Assume that the network has learned a hierarchy of progressively more abstract representations.
 Then, to get different levels of compression, we can store only the corresponding number of topmost layers and generate the rest.
 By solving unsupervised deep learning, the network would order information according to its importance and store it with that priority.

-This is a kind of meta-learning process that is able to create abstraction without even understanding what that abstraction is about.
+This is a kind of meta-learning process that can create abstraction without even understanding what that abstraction is about.
 This is indeed extremely surprising.
 One other approach to this is DeepMind’s β-VAE, which is a way of disentangling representations.
 This was revealed in April this year.
 That is, there can be several invariant metrics that can be used as a measure that drives towards introspectable models.

 Here’s the key though, to get to ‘self-awareness’, you need to have a way to create latent models that capture the semantics of the underlying training set.
 So what design patterns have we just learned here?
 (1) The use of curiosity for learning new capabilities (2) The importance of explicit models that can be introspected (3) a Siamese network for generating 3D models (4) a method for conceptual compression.
-There are other ingredients that still need to be experimentally identified, by we are rapidly getting there!
+Other ingredients still need to be experimentally identified, by we are rapidly getting there!

 To give you a visceral idea of what that means.
-If you read 10 papers per day, then it would take you 16 months to read all 4,900 papers.
+If you read ten papers per day, then it would take you 16 months to read all 4,900 papers.
 To weed through all the noise, you must know what research to look for.
 To do this, you need a good conceptual model of human cognition.